publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch6/schII/m__us_usc_t7_s136a–1.md

         (6) __Accounting and performance__

-            The Administrator shall take all steps necessary to ensure that expenditures from fees authorized by subsection (i)(1)(C)(ii) 1 of this section are used only for the purposes described in paragraphs (2), (3), and (4) and to carry out the goals established under subsection (l) of this section.
+            The Administrator shall take all steps necessary to ensure that expenditures from fees authorized by subsection (i)(1)(C)(ii) 1 are used only for the purposes described in paragraphs (2), (3), and (4) and to carry out the goals established under subsection (l).
 The Reregistration and Expedited Processing Fund shall be designated as an Environmental Protection Agency component for purposes of [section 3515(c) of title 31][/us/usc/t31/s3515/c].
-The annual audit required under section 3521 of such title of the financial statements of activities under this subchapter under section 3515(b) of such title shall include an audit of the fees collected under subsection (i)(1)(C) of this section and disbursed, of the amount appropriated to match such fees, and of the Administrator’s attainment of performance measures and goals established under subsection (l) of this section.
+The annual audit required under section 3521 of such title of the financial statements of activities under this subchapter under section 3515(b) of such title shall include an audit of the fees collected under subsection (i)(1)(C) and disbursed, of the amount appropriated to match such fees, and of the Administrator’s attainment of performance measures and goals established under subsection (l).
 Such an audit shall also include a review of the reasonableness of the overhead allocation and adequacy of disclosures of direct and indirect costs associated with carrying out the reregistration and expedited processing of the applications specified in paragraph (3), and the basis for and accuracy of all costs paid with moneys derived from such fees.
 The Inspector General shall conduct the annual audit and report the findings and recommendations of such audit to the Administrator and to the Committees on Agriculture of the House of Representatives and the Senate.
-The cost of such audit shall be paid for out of the fees collected under subsection (i)(1)(C) of this section.
+The cost of such audit shall be paid for out of the fees collected under subsection (i)(1)(C).

     (l) __Performance measures and goals__

     The Administrator shall establish and publish annually in the Federal Register performance measures and goals.
 Such measures and goals shall include—

-        (1) the number of products reregistered, canceled, or amended, the status of reregistration, the number and type of data requests under [section 136a(c)(2)(B) of this title][/us/usc/t7/s136a/c/2/B] issued to support product reregistration by active ingredient, the progress in reducing the number of unreviewed, required reregistration studies, the aggregate status of tolerances reassessed, and the number of applications for registration submitted under subsection (k)(3) of this section that were approved or disapproved;
+        (1) the number of products reregistered, canceled, or amended, the status of reregistration, the number and type of data requests under [section 136a(c)(2)(B) of this title][/us/usc/t7/s136a/c/2/B] issued to support product reregistration by active ingredient, the progress in reducing the number of unreviewed, required reregistration studies, the aggregate status of tolerances reassessed, and the number of applications for registration submitted under subsection (k)(3) that were approved or disapproved;

-        (2) the future schedule for reregistrations, including the projection for such schedules that will be issued under subsection (g)(2)(A) and (B) of this section in the current fiscal year and the succeeding fiscal year; and
+        (2) the future schedule for reregistrations, including the projection for such schedules that will be issued under subsection (g)(2)(A) and (B) in the current fiscal year and the succeeding fiscal year; and

         (3) the projected year of completion of the reregistrations under this section.